nordexpress/nordexpress/README.md

 hello, i am aes :) i might come off and ignorant/rude but thats NOT my intention.

+i have the worst wifi EVER im so sorry if i randomly disappear if u speak to me

 im really shy and awkward but i really like talking to people!! especially if we share interests, so please talk to me!